-Graph 4.
-Leverage ratio Source: Author's calculation
+Source: Author's calculation

-Graph 5.
-Banks' profitability indicator Source: Author's calculation profit and interest expenses should be used as a measure of return on all assets, because assets are financed from borrowed sources.
+To analyze the profitability of banks, we used well-known indicators - rate of return on assets (ROA) and rate of return on equity (ROE).
+ROA acknowledges the fact that profitability is the relationship between equity and borrowed capital.
+However, when calculating it, the sum of net profit and interest expenses should be used as a measure of return on all assets, because assets are financed from borrowed sources.
 Given the different structure of the entities, it is necessary to harmonize the effect of financial leverage by adjusting the total profit for the effect of tax savings, which was achieved thanks to financing from borrowed sources (Malinić, 2019, p.113).
 Thus, the numerator approximates the value of the net profit that would have been realized if the entity had financed its assets entirely with equity.
 On the other hand, ROE shows us return on invested capital that belongs only to the owners of the entities.
 In Graph 5 we can see that our banks are profitable 5, that they record a high value of ROE, so the profitability of equity grows in the analyzed period and that the rates of return on equity are above the industry average (Graph 6).